aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `/usr/local/etc/php/<version>/`

-So the brew installation for the latest PHP version on my machine put all configuration files for the PHP cli and php-fpm in:
+So the brew installation for the latest PHP version on my machine put all configuration files for the PHP CLI and PHP_FPM in:

 `/usr/local/etc/php/7.3/`